HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~The broadest Circle that holds the Purpose of the whole Organization is its ***“Anchor Circle”***.
 The Anchor Circle holds all authorities and Domains that the Organization itself controls, and has no Super-Circle.
 The Anchor Circle may change its own Purpose or clarify its own Accountabilities via a Policy.~~

+**We waren hier gebleven Pepijn**

 De breedste Cirkel die het doel van de gehele Organisatie behelst wordt de ***~~"Anker Cirkel"~~ Dorpscirkel*** genoemd.

-~~De Dorpscirkel bevat alle autoriteiten en Domeinen die de organisatie cirkels zelf controleren en heeft geen Bredere-Cirkel.~~
+De Dorpscirkel bevat alle autoriteiten en Domeinen die de organisatie zelf controleert en heeft geen Bredere-Cirkel.

-De Dorpscirkel mag haar eigen doel aanpassen of haar verantwoordelijkheden verhelderen door middel van Beleid.
+De Dorpscirkel mag haar eigen doel aanpassen en/of haar verantwoordelijkheden verhelderen door middel van Beleid.

 ~~The Ratifiers may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.~~
 = verplaatst naar inleiding